purplesyringa/site/blog/quadrupling-code-performance-with-a-useless-if/index.md

 }
 ```

-In my experiments, this change sped up the loop from $1.1$ ms to $0.6$ ms. (It might not look like much, but the loop runs many times, so it adds up.)
+In an synthetic benchmark, this change has sped up the loop from $320$ us to $80$ us on my data.
+(This doesn't look like much, but the loop runs many times during compression, so it adds up.)

+In a more realistic experiment, I only witnessed a $2 \times$ increase, most likely due to suboptimal codegen by LLVM.
+Still worthwhile, though!

 ### Sidenote